dasmaetthes/Pimatic-App/README.md

 It's a simple app for Pimatic.
 [What is Pimatic?](https://www.pimatic.org)

-Actually it's nothing else then a Webveiw showing the pimatic mobile frontend.
+Actually it's nothing else then a Webview showing the pimatic mobile frontend.

 ### Setup

-Just enter the IP adress of your pimatic installation.
+Just enter the IP address of your pimatic installation.

 ### Useage